A sea of orange surrounds Republican gubernatorial candidate Jerry W. Kilgore wherever he goes.

 It is his volunteer entourage: supporters dressed in bright-orange T-shirts that read "KILGORE - GOVERNOR."
 As he waded through the crowd at Richmond's annual Greek Festival last week, they morphed around him, visually blaring their message to hundreds of souvlaki-eating potential voters.

 "Wait, let me get you with my camera phone," said Angela Gibson, 32, as Kilgore passed by.
-He smiled broadly as she declared: "The next governor!"
+He smiled broadly as the Richmond hairstylist declared: "The next governor!"

 Then the orange crush moved on, Kilgore at its center.